 Lack of timely access to Primary Care in Tilbury and Chadwell is a significant concern for residents and a pressing problem both in terms of population health terms and system sustainability.
 Residents who are unable to get an appointment in their surgery risk delays in treatment for health conditions and are more likely to access A&E for more minor clinical issues that should be dealt with in the community.
 (Box 5).
-However, given the national shortage of GPs and current difficulties in recruitment, we are operating in a competitive market and it is not feasible to recruit this number to Thurrock quickly.
-Building the four new proposed Integrated Medical Centres should make Thurrock an attractive place for GPs to work in and assist in recruiting new GPs, however this is a medium term solution.
+The key reasons behind levels of under-doctoring in Thurrock are complex.
+They include a national shortage of GPs as greater numbers retire than enter the profession, historically poor primary care estate within the Borough, and a competitive national market for GPs that means that areas that are already underdoctored are less attractive to newly qualified GPs as they tend to result in greater numbers of patients to care for and more associated work stress.
+Our plans to building the four new proposed Integrated Medical Centres should make Thurrock a more attractive place for GPs to work in and assist in recruiting new GPs, however this is a medium term solution and will not address the immediate shortage of GPs locally over the next two years.